Dots-Uzbekistan/BRB-crowdfunding-project/README.md

 Detailed API endpoints are available at our [API documentation](http://161.35.19.77:8001/api/docs/#/).

 ## License

-## License

 This software and its source code are made available under the terms of the Fundflow Proprietary License.
-Usage, modification, and distribution are subject to the restrictions outlined in the [LICENSE](LICENSE) file located in the root directory of this repository.
+Usage, modification, and distribution are subject to the restrictions outlined in the [LICENSE](LICENSE.md) file located in the root directory of this repository.